AhmadTaheri2021/FNO-Optimizer/README.md

     FNO_Main

 ### 📦 Directory Structure

    FNO_Main.m: Entry point for running FNO.

-FNO_Functions/: Core logic for FNO and its components.

    Benchmarks/: CEC2005, CEC2014, CEC2019 test functions.

-Engineering/: Real-world problem cases.

-Results/: Output folder (optional).

-Examples/: Sample configurations and visualizations.

 ### 📑 Citation
 If you use this algorithm in your work, please cite: